merwin-asm/Ytmaker/README.md

 - Don't you the tool on any instagram accounts with out their allowance
 - The CPU will go brrrr..
 When the video is being compiled , So there are chances things get hot etc and etc
 - You need to wait for about 10 days for getting your application verrified, after that your yt vids be public
+- You need to have a intro.mp4 for the videos intro

 ### Install and Run